dannyvernals/contrail-config-diff/README.md

 The script has 2 modes:
 ### 1) push config into a git repo.
 This can be used to track the changes to configuration state over time and be a store for a 'known good' working cofiguration.
-It can also help pin point when changes occured and correlate them to changes in DC behaviour.
+It can also help pinpoint when changes occured and correlate them to changes in DC behaviour.
 Typically the script would be executed in this mode via cron.
 ### 2) Execute before and after a planned work event.
 Here configs are stored in plain text and a diff produced when the 'after' snapshot is captured.
 It allows an operator to quickly assess if their change was successful or if anything unexpected has changed.

 ## Configuration
-The script takes input from 2 yaml files, one documents the remote component IPs (controller, analytics, heat etc).
+The script takes input from 3 yaml files:
+* one documents the remote component IPs (controller, analytics, heat etc).
-The other documents the config files you are interested in.
+* one documents the config files you are interested in, on the remote components
+* one contains a snapshot of 'juju show-controller' (needed to lookup the juju controller: IP, CA cert, port, model name etc etc)

-The files are completely configurable but examples have been included in the repo.
+The files are configurable, examples have been included in the repo.

 As Contrail / Openstack configs are typically only root readable, the script obtains them via a 'sudo cat' over an ssh session.
 Currently the script only works if the uid used with SSH can passwordless sudo on the remote component servers.

-If you want to generate the IPs yaml file from a 'juju status' you can do this automatically with the script.
+If you want to generate the IPs yaml file from a 'juju status' you can do this automatically with the script using '-g'.
-Currently other deployment methods require the file to be generated manually.

 ** WARNING **
 Lots of the files that are obtained contain passwords (why they are only root readable on the remote systems).